-- Before bed, apply garlic oil to skin, massaging in circular motions.
+- Before bed, massage garlic oil on the affected area in circular motions.

-- Leave on overnight and rinse with lukewarm water and mild cleanser in the morning.
+- Leave it on overnight and rinse with lukewarm water and mild cleanser in the morning.

-8. Olive Oil, Honey, and Tea Tree Oil
+7. Olive Oil, Honey and Tea Tree Oil Face Mask

 - Mix ¼ cup of extra virgin olive oil, 10 drops of tea tree oil, ½ cup of sugar, and 1 tablespoon of raw honey to make a paste.

-- Apply on the acne affected skin and Massage in circular motions for few minutes.
+- Massage in circular motions for few minutes.

-- Leave on for 5 minutes, the rinse with warm water and pat dry.
+- Leave it on for 5 minutes, and then rinse with warm water and pat dry.

-9. Olive Oil, Tea Tree Oil, and Steam
+8. Olive Oil and Tea Tree Oil Steam

 - Wash your face and pat dry.